 This program offers courses at all French language levels.
 Students may focus on French language as well as culture and civilization topics including art, theater, literature, communications, history, and culture.
 The majority of courses are taught in French, with select culture and civilization courses taught in English.
+Culture and civilization courses in French are only available to students at the High Beginning (Elémentaire 2) level and above.
 Classmates are international and American students, and courses are taught by host university faculty.
 The majority of students taking courses in English will be North American.

 Please use the following only as a guideline to determine what each student's language level may be.
 Each semester/quarter is of COLLEGE-LEVEL French or the equivalent of: